 The Industrial Internet of Things

 To put it simply, the Industrial Internet of Things is like the regular Internet of Things’ heavy-duty older brother.
 Many new precision manufacturing machines on the market are now internet-connected.
-However, selling manufacturing companies on these high-tech machines is more difficult than it sounds.
+However, selling manufacturing companies on these high-tech machines is more complicated than it sounds.

-Using the data drawn from the machines, it’s possible to monitor nearly every aspect of the plant — from outputs vs. raw material to machine conditions.
+Using the data drawn from the machines, it’s possible to monitor nearly every aspect of the plant — from outputs vs raw material to machine conditions.

 Moreover, it would take a team of dedicated engineers ages to interpret it.
 Here’s where data analytics software comes in.

 Acting on data gleaned from the software can help companies reduce their operational costs and increase revenue.

-Cloud-based data analytics would pick up on those sales and ensure the proper people are notified so sufficient raw materials are available for more.
+Cloud-based data analytics would pick up on those sales and ensure the proper people get notified so sufficient raw materials are available for more.

-They’re less like a system of factories and warehouses, and more akin to an actual organism, reacting to the vicissitudes of business and making adjustments along the line accordingly.
+They’re less like a system of factories and warehouses, and more akin to an actual organism, reacting to the difficulties of business and making adjustments along the line accordingly.